chrt-io/chrt-axis/README.md

 #### `xAxis.filter([filter])`
 #### `xAxis.showTicks([filter])`
-This function shows or hides the ticks on the axis based on the parameter passed.
+Shows or hides the ticks on the axis based on the parameter passed.
 The parameter can be a function, a boolean value, a number, or an array of values.
 When a function is passed, it is used to filter the ticks based on their data and index.
 When a boolean value is passed, all ticks are either shown or hidden.
 When a number is passed, only the tick with the corresponding value is shown.
 When an array of values is passed, only the ticks with values in the array are shown.

 Example usage: